silim124/moonlyt-solana/README.md

 ## NFT Platform for Webtoon Enthusiasts and Creators

-The 'Moonlyt' project is a novel platform designed for webtoon enthusiasts and creators with a unique flair.
-We are revolutionizing the way webtoon content is created, shared, and monetized.
+Welcome to Moonlyt, a groundbreaking platform designed for webtoon enthusiasts and creators alike.
+We're changing the landscape of webtoon content creation, sharing, and monetization.

 ## 📚 Documentation

-For more detailed information, please visit our [Docs](https://docs.moonlyt.net).
+For comprehensive information about Moonlyt, please refer to our [Documentation](https://docs.moonlyt.net).

 ## 🖼️ Demo Site

-Experience Moonlyt in action: [Moonlyt Demo](https://vite-moonlyt.vercel.app/).
+Experience Moonlyt firsthand by visiting our [Demo Site](https://vite-moonlyt.vercel.app/).

 ## 📈 Pitch Deck

-Explore Moonlyt's vision, strategy, and potential: [See Our Pitch Deck](https://drive.google.com/file/d/1ZdP4uAY5MOowQmdfCYprny7XSTT8fhCQ/view?usp=drive_link).
+To understand our vision, strategy, and potential impact, take a look at [Our Pitch Deck](https://drive.google.com/file/d/1ZdP4uAY5MOowQmdfCYprny7XSTT8fhCQ/view?usp=drive_link).

+## 🎥 Demo Video

+Watch our demo video [here](https://drive.google.com/file/d/1Qx0hRy8mJ2jClNm839F0PGD4GAJEw1n6/view?usp=drive_link).

 ## 💰 Tokenomics

 ### Revenue Redistribution Mechanism 💸

-Revenues generated from the works are used to purchase MYLT tokens, which are then fairly distributed among NFT-holding investors and authors.
+The revenue generated from the works on Moonlyt is utilized to purchase MYLT tokens, which are then fairly distributed among NFT-holding investors and authors.

 ### Token Scarcity and Value Appreciation 📈

-The total quantity of tokens is limited, ensuring their scarcity.
-As revenue increases, the value of the tokens has the potential to rise.
+We've ensured the scarcity of MYLT tokens, making them a valuable asset.
+As the revenue increases, the value of these tokens has the potential to rise.

 ### Opportunities for Reinvestment and Sustained Interest 💵

-This system offers attractive reinvestment opportunities for investors and fosters continued interest in the authors' creations.
+Investors are presented with attractive reinvestment opportunities, fostering continued interest in the creations of our authors.

 ### A New Model for Revenue Sharing 🤝

-Directly benefiting creators and investors from the commercial success of the works, presenting a new model of revenue sharing in the webtoon industry.
+We're pioneering a model of revenue sharing in the webtoon industry that directly benefits creators and investors from the commercial success of the works.

 ### Promoting Sustainable Growth 🌱

-Enhancing the creative drive of authors and offering valuable investment opportunities for investors, thereby fostering sustainable growth in the webtoon industry.
+By enhancing the creative drive of authors and offering valuable investment opportunities, Moonlyt aims to foster sustainable growth in the webtoon industry.